micahwierenga/js-functions-and-scope/readme.md

 No matter what syntax you use, a function always has:

-- A name
+- A **name**.
-- An optional list of parameters - or information to use - defined by the parenthesis before the opening curly brace
+- An optional list of **parameters** - or information to use - defined by the parenthesis before the opening curly brace.
-- Statements inside the function - this is the code executed every time the function is called
+- **Statements** inside the function - this is the code executed every time the function is called.

 #### Calling Functions